rakugoteam/rakugoteam.github.io/README.md

 Inspired by [Ren'Py], Rakugo Project is aimed at providing a better toolset for narrative-based games on [Godot].
 Simplify your project, if it is a visual novel, point and click, RPG, interactive text game or many other styles and blends of styles.

+Some icons used on page are from: https://www.flaticon.com/

 ## How to add my own Rakugo addon
 If you want your Rakugo addon to be shown on this website:
 1. Fork it